Avaray/yet-another-neutralinojs-starter/README.md

 # 🛸 Contributing

-If you wan't to contribute to this project, please do it on the [NEXT](https://github.com/Avaray/yet-another-neutralinojs-starter/tree/next) branch.
+If you want to contribute to this project, please do it on the [NEXT](https://github.com/Avaray/yet-another-neutralinojs-starter/tree/next) branch.